 A few years ago, while on holiday, I encountered a retired colonel from the US Rangers.
 The colonel, whom I feel privileged to call a friend, told me about his experience of serving in the Vietnam War.

 He paid homage to his forefathers and explained how it was the knowledge they passed down to him that helped bring about success on the battlefield.
 He understood that by adopting the mindset of the enemy and predicting their likely future behavior, you can put together a much more complete picture of your environment and deploy your resources more effectively.

 His approach resonated with my experience of planning and command where ‘getting into the head of a hostile’ is essential to mitigate risk.
 Malcolm Gladwell describes this concept as “thin slicing” – the utilization of small slivers of information about a person with the objective of forming a wider opinion about their character and intentions.

 A Strategy Equipped to Meet New and Emerging Threats

 Earlier this year, former UK Security Minister, Admiral Lord West of Spithead pronounced “Terrorists are good at learning from each other, we should be too….
 The tempo and ferocity of recent terrorist attacks are now the new norm and not a blip”.

-Gone are the days when traditional security arrangements such as CCTV and intruder alarms were enough to protect your organisation from emerging threats.
-Lessons learnt from recent incidents point to an increasingly interconnected world – a technologically advanced world where data crunching algorithms, online footprints and deterrence messaging are just as important to security infrastructures as traditional security measures.
+Gone are the days when traditional security arrangements such as CCTV and intruder alarms were enough to protect your organization from emerging threats.
+Lessons learned from recent incidents point to an increasingly interconnected world – a technologically advanced world where data crunching algorithms, online footprints, and deterrence messaging are just as important to security infrastructures as traditional security measures.